abdahad1996/Img.ly/IMGLY/Readme_Sections/Architecture/Architecture.md

         }
     }
 }

+public enum LeafNodeEndpoint {
+    case get(String)
+    public func url(baseURL: URL) -> URL {
+        switch self {
+        case let .get(id):
+            return baseURL.appendingPathComponent("/entries/\(id).json")
+        }
+    }
+}
 ```

-#### 4. Transaction Mapper
+#### 4. Mapper

-For the mapping from `Data` to `TreeNode` I used RemoteTreeNodeMapper and used it implicitly in the RemoteTreeNodeLoader.I prefer to test it directly with  `RemoteTreeNodeLoader` in integration, resulting in lower complexity and coupling of tests with the production code.
+For the mapping from `Data` to `TreeNode` or `LeafNode` I used separate RemoteTreeNodeMapper and RemoteLeafMapper  and used it implicitly in the RemoteTreeNodeLoader and RemoteLeafNodeLoader respectively .I prefer to test it directly in integration instead of injecting it, resulting in lower complexity and coupling of tests with the production code.

 #### 5. Parsing JSON Response